NakhlehLab/MaCroDNA/README.md

 The index ids are the RNA cell ids.
 It has two columns.
 One is "predict_cell", which is the corresponding DNA cell for that RNA cell.
 The other column is "predict_clone", which is the predict clone id for that RNA cell.

-### Analysis
-The comparison between MaCroDNA and other methods can be found in `analysis/Analysis.ipynb`

 ### Contacts
 If you have any questions, please contact us via edrisi@rice.edu or xiru.huang@rice.edu